mobify/mobify-code-style/css/class-naming-conventions/readme.md

 ### Sub-components

-This is a secondary element inside of a component.
-It is always written as a chain of its parent component to avoid any inheritance issues.
-Your subcomponents should be named in a way that keeps them from having to have subcomponents of their own.
-If you find you need to write a subcomponent for a subcomponent, consider breaking the parent out into its own component.
+This is a secondary element that is child to its parent component.
+The classname should be formatted as such: `c-[parent-component-name]__[sub-component-name]`.
+Sub-components do not, and should not, have sub-components of their own.
+If you find you need to write a sub-sub-component, instead just treat it as a sub-component – sub-components are only ever child to the parent component.

 Like components these should always live at the root level of a file.
-Do not nest these within the parent component or another subcomponent.
-The class name should do all the work necessary.
+Avoid nesting these within the parent component or another sub-component.

-* Prefixed by the parent component and two underscores `c-component-name__`.
+* Prefixed by the parent component and two underscores `c-[component-name]__[sub-component-name]`
-* Live below the parent component in the root of the file.
-Not nested.
+* Lives below the parent component in the root of the file, un-nested
-* Are declared in the order they appear.
 * Subcomponents do not have to be direct children of the component in the markup.
-They can be any descendent.
+They can be any descendent

 ```scss
 // Good!